tkwidmer/personal_site/_pages/photography/index.md

 <div class="row">
   <div class="col-md-10">
     <p> I've been making photographs for about twelve years.
-I first picked up a manual metal-cased Canon SLR, but these days I shoot a Canon 7D.
-I enjoy shooting events, environmental portraits, and landscapes / architecture.
+I first picked up a manual metal-cased Canon SLR, but these days I shoot a Canon 7D and a Fujifilm X100-T. I enjoy shooting events, environmental portraits, and landscapes / architecture.
 If you are in need of a photographer, please <a href="/contact/"> contact me</a>.
     </p>
   </div>
 </div>